 B. Student Course Load

-The normal course load for a full-time student is 3 credit hours per term.
-The maximum is 6 during a term.
+The normal course load for a full-time, on-campus student is 9 credit hours per semester.
+The maximum is 12 during regular semesters and 6 during the summer term.
+The normal course load for an online student is 3 credit hours per 8-week semester; the maximum allowed is 6 credit hours during an 8-week semester (Fall A, Fall B, Spring A, Spring B, or Summer).
 Graduate students with full- or part-time employment are strongly advised not exceed 3 per term.

 C. Transfer of Credit

 A maximum of 6 graduate credits may be transferred from another institution of higher education that is of academic standing comparable to LAU or from other LAU graduate programs.
 This rule applies also to graduate courses taken at LAU during the student’s undergraduate program over and above the total number of credits required for graduation.
 Transferred credits apply only to courses with a grade of B or above.
 As of Spring 2023, the maximum time limit of transferrable graduate courses is six years.
 Unless otherwise specified in the requirements of a program, transferred credits should not have been used for another degree required for admission to the graduate program in which the student is enrolled.
 A request for transfer of credits shall be submitted to the Registrar’s Office during the student’s first term.
 The request shall be reviewed by the department/school concerned, and the decision communicated to the Registrar’s Office.